xinru1414/HumorDetection-SemEval2017-Task6/README.md

 **src**: This directory contains source code for the system.

+**script**: This directory contains the install script and various run scripts of the system.

 #**HOW TO RUN THE DULUTH SYSTEM**
 The system is written in Python 2.7